alacritty/alacritty/docs/features.md

 In vi mode the search is bound to <kbd>/</kbd> for forward and <kbd>?</kbd> for backward search.
 This allows you to move around quickly and help with selecting content.
-The `SearchStart` and `SearchEnd` keybinding actions can be bound if you're looking for a way to jump to either end of a match.
+The `SearchStart` and `SearchEnd` keybinding actions can be bound if you're looking for a way to jump to the start or the end of a match.

 ### Normal Search